Road salt: Mechanics

 Salt for use of melting ice and snow works through a phenomenon called freezing-point depression, the lowering of a substance's freezing point after the addition of solutes.
 When road salt is added to roads, aside from providing better friction for vehicles on the road, it also dissolves in the water of the ice, resulting in a lower freezing point.
 As long as the temperature is above this freezing point, this in turn results in the ice melting.
 Because of this, ordinary rock salt is only effective down to a range of -6 to -10 C. At colder temperatures, it can have the opposite effect.
-Road salt is sometimes used even in colder conditions, if milder weather is expected.
+If milder weather is expected, road salt is sometimes used even in colder conditions.
 In very cold and dry weather, the road surface becomes rough and the need for de-icing is reduced.
-However, during extreme cold and rain, the roads can become extremely difficult to pass and, in some cases, roads may need to be closed to traffic.
+But during extreme cold and rain, the roads can become extremely difficult to pass and, in some cases, roads may need to be closed to traffic.